FAQs

 There is no denying it.
 Grass Fed Beef, no matter where you see it is always priced higher than grain fed beef. that is because they are produced so, so much differently.
 The difference is somewhat similar to products being factory made vs. hand made.
 You would expect to pay more for hand crafted, well…anything.
 Feedlots that house grain fed animals are similar to factories in many ways.
 They are mass producing their product in the fastest, and most cost effective way possible.
 It’s still a lot of work, but everything is streamlined.
-Feed and grain is bought, stored and then fed to the cattle in their containment pens, every day, etc.
+Feed and grain is bought, stored and then fed to the cattle in their containment pens, every day, etc. This also doesn’t take much real estate to feed a very large amount of animals.

 The animals are fed corn and silage which are very cost effective.
 They are relatively cheap feed sources and the cattle fatten very quickly while eating them.
 They are fed there for about 4-8 months and then slaughtered around 18 months of age.